Serbia: Students mark 100 days since deadly canopy collapse – DW – 02/09/2025

 Last week, Prime Minister Milos Vucevic submitted his resignation, saying he did not want to " further raise tensions in society."
 Novi Sad mayor Milan Djuric also resigned.

-On Saturday, Vucic's car suffered a blown tire in an incident which has been described by officials and pro-government media as an assassination attempt on him.
+On Saturday, Vucic's car suffered a blown tire in an incident which has been described by officials and pro-government media as an assassination attempt against him.

 The president was traveling in a motorcade as he visited various towns and villages in order to rally his own supporters.